 If you do decide to take action, you will need to prove what food poisoned you, who sold it to you and how it affected you.
 As such, you should try to obtain as much proof as possible.
 This could include:

-• Medical evidence.
-The notes from your GP or the medical professional who treated you could help to explain a) your symptoms and b) the extent of your suffering.
+- Medical evidence.
+The notes from your GP or the medical professional who treated your food poisoning symptoms could help to explain a) your illness and b) the extent of your suffering.

 If you contact us for a claim consultation, they’ll review your claim for free to establish whether you have enough evidence to proceed.
 If they believe you do, they could connect you with one of our No Win, No Fee personal injury lawyers.